Samaneh-Tousi/WZ_bulk-rnaseq-dea-tutorial/index.md

 Before we can measure gene expression from RNA-seq data, we must determine where each sequencing read originated in the genome.
 This process is often called mapping or alignment.
 Mapping refers to finding the approximate genomic region a read comes from, while alignment describes the precise, base-by-base match between the read and the genome, including mismatches, gaps, or splice junctions.
 In RNA-seq, both are essential because transcripts contain exons separated by introns, so many reads span exon–exon boundaries and require a splice-aware aligner.

-Several tools exist for aligning next-generation sequencing reads, such as BWA, Bowtie2, HISAT2, and STAR.
+Several tools exist for aligning next-generation sequencing reads, such as **BWA**, **Bowtie2**, **HISAT2**, and **STAR**.
 However, not all of them are suitable for RNA-seq.
-Tools like BWA or Bowtie2 are excellent for DNA-seq but cannot model splicing.
-HISAT2 and STAR are both splice-aware, but STAR has become the gold standard for bulk RNA-seq because it is exceptionally fast, highly accurate, and specifically optimized to detect splice junctions.
-STAR builds a specialized index of the genome that enables rapid searching, and during alignment it breaks each read into smaller seeds, maps them efficiently, and reconstructs spliced alignments with high precision.
-It also produces useful outputs such as sorted BAM files, splice junction information, and optional gene-level counts when using --quantMode GeneCounts.
+Tools like **BWA** or **Bowtie2** are excellent for DNA-seq but cannot model splicing. **HISAT2** and **STAR** are both splice-aware, but **STAR** has become the gold standard for bulk RNA-seq because it is exceptionally fast, highly accurate, and specifically optimized to detect splice junctions. **STAR** builds a specialized index of the genome that enables rapid searching, and during alignment it breaks each read into smaller seeds, maps them efficiently, and reconstructs spliced alignments with high precision.
+It also produces useful outputs such as sorted **BAM** files, splice junction information, and optional gene-level counts when using --quantMode GeneCounts.

 **What Are GTF and GFF Annotation Files?**